rehierl/abstract-properties/11-x-hierarchies/_remarks.md

 needs an overview
 - summarize the isomorphisms
-- point out which are most important
+- point out which isomorphisms are most important